LinusNEP/EnvoDat/docs/GET_STARTED.md

 ```

 ## Prepare the EnvoData Dataset
 1. Download the annotated data at [EnvoDat annotations](https://sites.google.com/view/envodat/download).
-Depending on your task, download only the format that satisfies your requirements e.g., YOLOv*, COCO, OpenAI-CLIP, VOC, etc. We organised the EnvoDat dataset in the hierarchical structure shown below:
+Depending on your task, download only the format that satisfies your requirements, e.g., YOLOv*, COCO, OpenAI-CLIP, VOC, etc. We organised the EnvoDat dataset in the hierarchical structure shown below:

 ```
 EnvoDat/